Sydney-Informatics-Hub/training-nfcore-rnaseq.parttwo/_episodes/7_R_DEGenes_to_functional_enrichments_clusProf.md

 > ## Big Challenge :-)
-> - Can you generate simialar plots for genes which are UP-regulated in WT?
+> - Can you generate similar plots for genes which are UP-regulated in WT?
 > - Which parameter needs to be replaced?
 > {: .language-bash}
 {: .solution}